How to Protect Dogs from Fleas and Ticks

 The Best Tick Prevention Strategies for Outdoor Dogs

 Outdoor adventures are a highlight for many Australian dogs, but they also increase exposure to ticks.
 In Australia, the Paralysis Tick (Ixodes holocyclus) is a significant threat, capable of causing fatal paralysis within days.
-Protecting your dog requires a multi-layered approach combining medication, environment management, and manual checks.
+Protecting your dog requires a multi-layered approach combining medication, environment management, and manual vet checks.

 1. Tick Preventative Treatments